DiamondLightSource/blueapi/docs/developer/explanations/events.rst

 -------

-Since the ``RunEngine`` is traditionally used by a human in front of an IPython terminal, it sometimes assumes intuitive behavoir.
+Since the ``RunEngine`` is traditionally used by a human in front of an IPython terminal, it sometimes assumes intuitive behaviour.
 The worker replaces the human and so must fill in the gaps.

 The base engine programatically emits data events conforming to the `bluesky event model`_.
 These